 What’s your advice to leaders who want to create a more diverse and inclusive culture?

 First of all, walk the talk and demonstrate your support through actions.
 When this effort comes from the top, it will be extremely helpful and would enable a more structured action plan to be executed.
-You can also promote success stories to further increase awareness and show the benefits of having a diverse and inclusive workplace.Posted about 2 years ago
+You can also promote success stories to further increase awareness and show the benefits of having a diverse and inclusive workplace.Posted over 2 years ago